bjam24/neural-network-from-scratch-stock-price-prediction/README.md

 Described neural network is an example of Multilayer Perceptron (MLP).
 This method belongs to Supervised Learning and uses backpropagation during training.
 Input layer includes 6 neurons for 6 features.
 There is only 1 neuron in output layer for predicted price.
 On the beginning of a project a dataset is created.
-It contains 6 mentioned features 'X' and Closing Price which is perceived as target 'Y'.
-After scaling data, a dataset is split into training and testing sets.
+It contains 6 mentioned features 'X' and Close Price which is perceived as target 'Y'.
+After having scaled data, a dataset is split into training and testing sets.
 Training set X and Y are used for changing neural network's weights during training.
-After this
+After this predicted Y (Closing price) is calculate.
+The user can choose iterations and learning rate.
+The result of these doings is presented below.

+**Visualization of predicted closing price in comparison to historical closing price**

 ![image](https://github.com/bjam24/neural-network-from-scratch-stock-price-prediction/assets/61807667/19261f38-c835-47c6-a343-cf32f52a899a)